demisto/content/Packs/CheckpointFirewall/Playbooks/Checkpoint_-_Publish&Install_configuration_README.md

-Publish the Checkpoint Firewall configuration and install policy over all the gateways that are available.
+Publish the Check Point Firewall configuration and install policy on all available gateways.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.